jamesbrunet/dirtypipe-writeup/README.md

 ## Executive summary

-CVE-2022-0847, also known as the Dirty Pipe Vulnerability, affects the Linux Kernel and allows read-only files to be overwritten by users that normally do not have that permission.[^Rasch]
+CVE-2022-0847, also known as the Dirty Pipe Vulnerability, affects the Linux Kernel and allows read-only files to be overwritten by users that normally do not have that permission.[^1]

-This vulnerability is catastrophic. `/etc/passwd` is a read-only file that contains usernames and hashed passwords. [^Gite] An unprivileged user with the power to modify this file could set a new password for the root user and log in.
+This vulnerability is catastrophic. `/etc/passwd` is a read-only file that contains usernames and hashed passwords. [^2] An unprivileged user with the power to modify this file could set a new password for the root user and log in.

 ## Context